INNOVINATI/microwler/docs/scraping.md

 }
 ```

+#### Parsel
 In case you want to do something more complex, you can also choose to *define
 selectors as callables*, i.e. lambda expressions or regular functions,
-which is what the crawler does when using generic seletors.
+which is what the crawler does when using generic selectors.
-In this case, **Microwler** will inject the current HTML document as [`parsel.Selector`](https://parsel.readthedocs.io/en/latest/parsel.html#parsel.selector.Selector):
+In this case, the current HTML document will be injected as only argument
+in the form of a [parsel.Selector](https://parsel.readthedocs.io/en/latest/parsel.html#parsel.selector.Selector):

 ```python
 def headings(dom):